junxit/us-congress-bills-113/bill.md

   >       - **(i)** use cybersecurity systems to identify and obtain cyber threat information to protect the rights and property of such self-protected entity; and
   >       - **(ii)** share such cyber threat information with any other entity, including the Federal Government.
   >   - **(2)** *Sharing with the Federal Government*
-  >     - **(A)** *Information shared with the National Cybersecurity and Communications Integration Center of the Department of Homeland Security* Subject to the use and protection of information requirements under paragraph (3), the head of a department or agency of the Federal Government receiving cyber threat information in accordance with paragraph (1) shall provide such cyber threat information to the National Cybersecurity and Communications Integration Center of the Department of Homeland Security.
+  >     - **(A)** *Information shared with the National Cybersecurity and Communications Integration Center of the Department of Homeland Security* Subject to the use and protection of information requirements under paragraph (3), the head of a department or agency of the Federal Government receiving cyber threat information in accordance with paragraph (1) shall provide such cyber threat information in as close to real time as possible to the National Cybersecurity and Communications Integration Center of the Department of Homeland Security.
-  >     - **(B)** *Request to share with another department or agency of the Federal Government* An entity sharing cyber threat information that is provided to the National Cybersecurity and Communications Integration Center of the Department of Homeland Security under subparagraph (A) or paragraph (1) may request the head of such Center to, and the head of such Center may, provide such information to another department or agency of the Federal Government.
+  >     - **(B)** *Request to share with another department or agency of the Federal Government* An entity sharing cyber threat information that is provided to the National Cybersecurity and Communications Integration Center of the Department of Homeland Security under subparagraph (A) or paragraph (1) may request the head of such Center to, and the head of such Center may, provide such information in as close to real time as possible to another department or agency of the Federal Government.
   >   - **(3)** *Use and protection of information* Cyber threat information shared in accordance with paragraph (1)—
-  >     - **(A)** shall only be shared in accordance with any restrictions placed on the sharing of such information by the protected entity or self-protected entity authorizing such sharing, including appropriate anonymization or minimization of such information;
+  >     - **(A)** shall only be shared in accordance with any restrictions placed on the sharing of such information by the protected entity or self-protected entity authorizing such sharing, including appropriate anonymization or minimization of such information and excluding limiting a department or agency of the Federal Government from sharing such information with another department or agency of the Federal Government in accordance with this section;
   >     - **(B)** may not be used by an entity to gain an unfair competitive advantage to the detriment of the protected entity or the self-protected entity authorizing the sharing of information;
+  >     - **(C)** may only be used by a non-Federal recipient of such information for a cybersecurity purpose;
-  >     - **(C)** if shared with the Federal Government—
+  >     - **(D)** if shared with the Federal Government—
   >       - **(i)** shall be exempt from disclosure under section 552 of title 5, United States Code (commonly known as the “Freedom of Information Act”);
   >       - **(ii)** shall be considered proprietary information and shall not be disclosed to an entity outside of the Federal Government except as authorized by the entity sharing such information;
   >       - **(iii)** shall not be used by the Federal Government for regulatory purposes;